 And not only were the HM Forces significantly outnumbered in the theatre, and thus in no position to invade anywhere at any time in the near future, the vast majority of the widely scattered garrison were also nowhere near the borders of either republic.

 The main British force in Natal, for example, was at Ladysmith – which was not on the border of either republic and which had long been a garrison town; indeed, it was known as ‘the Aldershot of the South’.
-Aside from that, and only due to intense pressure exerted by the Government of Natal, a Brigade group (under Major-General Penn Symons) had been pushed up to defend the coal mines at Dundee – which was hardly an aggressive act, and, given that it took the invading Boers 9 days to get to Dundee, also cannot reasonably be considered to have been in a jumping off point ‘on the border’ either.
+Aside from that, and only due to intense pressure exerted by the Government of Natal, a Brigade group (under Major-General Penn Symons) were being pushed up to defend the coal mines at Dundee – hardly an aggressive act – and had not finished deploying by the time of the Boer invasions.
+Also, given that it took the invading Boers 9 days to get to Dundee, it also cannot reasonably be considered to have been in a jumping off point ‘on the border’ either.
 ‘Poised to invade’?
 Hardly.

-Indeed, when one strips away all the Apartheid-era bullshit and propaganda (bullshit which is still slavishly and unthinkingly churned out by certain History Professors even today), the only British troops anywhere near the border of either republic were four companies (ie. half a battalion) of the Loyal North Lancs who were garrisoning Kimberley… and they were only ‘near the border’ because the town of Kimberley was itself, well, ‘near the border’.
+Indeed, when one strips away all the Apartheid-era bullshit and propaganda (bullshit which is still slavishly and unthinkingly churned out by certain History Professors even today), the only British troops anywhere near the border of either republic were four companies (ie. half a battalion) of the Loyal North Lancs who were garrisoning Kimberley… and they were only ‘near the border’ (of the Orange Free State) because the town of Kimberley was itself, well, ‘near the border’.
 Additionally, and though not British troops, the locals of Baden-Powell’s hastily-raised ‘Protectorate Regiment’ were garrisoning Mafeking which was, of course, also near the border.
+His other locally-raised unit, the Rhodesia Regiment, was strung out to the north, trying to defend the vast border of the Protectorate and Rhodesia itself.

 Put simply, the notion that the Boers only invaded Cape Colony and Natal because of ‘British troops, massing on their borders’ is every bit as mindless as the justifying the German invasion of the USSR for the same reason.
 It is high time for some to take off their blinkers, stop banging away on their little drums of self-pity, look at the evidence in front of them, and accept reality.